 An alternative to cutting the length of showers would be to replace your standard showerhead with a low-flow showerhead.
 Some showerheads are capable of producing four gallons of water per minute; therefore, a ten-minute shower would consume forty gallons of water.
 Some might call that overkill.

 When looking for a low-flow showerhead, look for one that produces only 1.5 to 2 gallons of water per minute.
 Doing so can lead to substantial savings with regard to water consumption, as well as cut down on the cost required to heat the water.

 That may be because the temperature on your water heater is set entirely too high.
 The default temperature that most water heaters are set at is 140 degrees Fahrenheit.
 Instead of keeping it set to that high, try reducing the temperature setting to around 120 degrees Fahrenheit.

 Chances are good that you won’t even realize the change, at least not until you see the financial savings such a simple change can have.

 Lowering the temperature setting of your water heater can actually work to prolong the overall life if the unit.
-The lower temperature effects how the mineral deposits build up, slowing down the process, ultimately slowing down the corrosion process as well.
+The lower temperature affects how the mineral deposits build up, slowing down the process, and ultimately slowing down the corrosion process as well.